 The short version.

 I work with books, paper, & people.
 Most of the time I am the full-time Executive Director of the Bibliographical Society of America, the oldest scholarly society in North America dedicated to the study of books and manuscripts as physical objects.
-As a complement to my work as an administrator, I also work with Robert M. Rubin and his collection of screenplays.
+A native New Yorker, I am now based in Connecticut River Valley in Shutesbury, MA.

 A librarian by training, I have worked in libraries and with private collections of rare materials in New York City and elsewhere since 2008.
 The Harry Ransom Center, Rare Book School at the University of Virginia, and the Bibliographical Society of the UK have supported by research and training with fellowships.
 I've published in Printing History, Atlas Obscura, the Journal of the History of Ideas Blog, and in Information: A Historical Companion (Princeton University Press, 2021).
 In 2024, I co-taught the CalRBS Course, “The Celluloid Paper Trail” with Kevin Johnson.